10 Key Steps to Buying and Flipping Distressed Properties Without Taking Advantage of Owners in Hardship

 10. Sell or rent it.
 Time your sale for maximum profit, while trying to minimise the amount of time you are paying interest on any borrowed monies.
 Alternatively, your plan might be to rent the property out, negatively gear any expenses and exploit capital growth.

 So now you have the key steps to flipping houses in distress.
-The process is explained in more details on this webinar.
+The process is explained in more details on property investment webinar.

 Lawyer, Asset Protection Specialist and Property Educator